Chart Color Schemes

 Employment

-Isabella Plains has a skilled workforce with notable representation in essential services sectors.
-The unemployment rate was 4.5% as of June 2025, with an estimated employment growth of 2.4% over the past year.
+Isabella Plains has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 5.1% in the past year, with an estimated employment growth of 1.2%.

-As of this date, 2,306 residents were employed while the unemployment rate was 1.1% higher than the Australian Capital Territory's rate of 3.4%.
-Workforce participation in Isabella Plains is similar to that of the Australian Capital Territory at 69.6%.
+As of September 2025, there are 2,288 residents employed, and the unemployment rate is 4.7%, which is 1.6% higher than the Australian Capital Territory's (ACT) rate of 3.6%.
+Workforce participation in Isabella Plains is similar to ACT's at 69.6%.
 Employment among residents is concentrated in public administration & safety, health care & social assistance, and construction.
-The area shows strong specialization in construction with an employment share of 1.5 times the regional level.
+The area has a strong specialization in construction with an employment share of 1.5 times the regional level.

 Frequently Asked Questions - Employment